Zhang Dejiang: Chongqing

-Politburo Standing Committee
+Chairman of the National People's Congress Standing Committee

-Zhang was appointed a member of the decision-making Politburo Standing Committee at the 18th Party National Congress held in November 2012 and also became the top official responsible for Hong Kong and Macau affairs.
-A few days later, he was replaced by Sun Zhengcai as party secretary of Chongqing.
-In March 2013, he was elected Chairman of the Standing Committee of the National People's Congress, replacing Wu Bangguo, who retired.
-On 24 January 2014, the Politburo of the Chinese Communist Party (CCP) Central Committee announced Zhang's appointment as Vice-Chairman of the National Security Commission under general secretary Xi Jinping.
+Zhang was appointed a member of the decision-making Politburo Standing Committee after the 18th CCP National Congress held in November 2012.
+A few days later, he was succeeded by Sun Zhengcai as party secretary of Chongqing.
+On 14 March 2013, during the first session of the 12th National People's Congress.
+Zhang was elected as the chairman of the Standing Committee of the National People's Congress, succeeding the retiring Wu Bangguo.
+Zhang's election marked the decrease of the NPCSC chair's importance; Zhang was the third-ranking member behind the CCP General Secretary and the Premier, compared to Wu who was the second-ranking member.
+On 24 January 2014, the CCP Politburo announced Zhang's appointment as vice chairman of the newly-established National Security Commission under general secretary Xi Jinping.

+Since ascending to the Standing Committee, Zhang also ostensibly continued his role as an 'expert' in Korean affairs, meeting with South Korean President Park Geun-hye on two occasions: during the latter's visit to Beijing in June 2013, and on his own official visit to Seoul in June 2015.
+In September 2017, Zhang became the leader of a leading group which drafted the 2018 constitutional amendment.

+Hong Kong

+After his election to the Politburo Standing Committee, Zhang was appointed as the leader of the Central Coordination Group for Hong Kong and Macau Affairs, having succeeded Xi Jinping in 2012, making him the CCP's top leader in regards to Hong Kong and Macau affairs.

 On the issue of electoral reform in Hong Kong, Zhang stuck close to the party line, reiterating the view that Beijing did not favour public nominations to the position of Chief Executive of the territory, and opposed the Occupy Central campaign.
-Zhang also publicly endorsed the "satisfactory" performance of Leung Chun-ying, the Chief Executive of Hong Kong, who came under immense pressure during the Umbrella Movement to step down from office.
+Zhang also publicly endorsed the "satisfactory" performance of chief executive Leung Chun-ying, who came under immense pressure during the Umbrella Movement to step down from office.

-Since ascending to the Standing Committee, Zhang also ostensibly continued his role as an 'expert' in Korean affairs, meeting with South Korean President Park Geun-hye on two occasions: during the latter's visit to Beijing in June 2013, and on his own official visit to Seoul in June 2015.

 Zhang arrived in Hong Kong on 17 May 2016 for a three-day visit in his capacity as the official responsible for Hong Kong and Macau affairs to unprecedentedly level of security.
 Parts of the city were in lockdown by the 8,000 police officers who were eventually deployed.
 Zhang was protected by heavily armed police officers and a 45-car cortège.
 Despite the high level of alert, pro-democracy activists managed to put up massive banners in prominent locations to welcome Zhang – whilst some banners recalled the Umbrella revolution slogan "I want genuine universal suffrage", another, which read: “End Chinese Communist Party dictatorship”, was hung up and visible to Zhang's motorcade from the airport.
-Zhang spoke at a policy conference on General Secretary Xi Jinping's One Belt, One Road economic project.
+Zhang spoke at a policy conference on Xi Jinping's One Belt, One Road economic project.